Juniper/ChassisInfoFetcher/README.md

                                    all devices to retrieve the information necessary for the Advanced Service deliverables.

+## For Windows Users - use Vagrant

+#### Hyper-V needs to be disabled!
+Go to Command Prompt -> Programs and Features -> Turn Windows features on or off -> Uncheck Hyper-V

+#### Install VirtualBox:
+>Go to virtualbox.org/wiki/Downloads and select Windows hosts

+#### Install Vagrant:
+>Go to vagrantup.com/downloads.html

+#### Specify path:

+>The default path specified for the ChassisInfoFetcher is the root directory on your device.
+If you have placed the folder somewhere else, please edit the 5th line of the Vagrantfile from "C:\" to the actual directory used.

+In the command prompt run:
+>cd C:\ChassisInfoFetcher
+>vagrant up
+>vagrant provision
+>vagrant ssh

+#### Use the provided login details in order to ssh into the VM.
+In order to use putty, you would need to transform the private key using puttygen (see http://www.cnx-software.com/2012/07/20/how-use-putty-with-an-ssh-private-key-generated-by-openssh).

+#### In the Session tab, specify the IP address and port; In the Data tab specify the username; In the SSH/Auth tab specify the private key for authentication.

+>cd /home/ubuntu/ChassisInfoFetcher

+>python app.py

 ## 1. Installation using Docker

 #### Windows 10 users are recommended to use a wired connection with Docker, as it is possible that turning Docker on might disable your WiFi connection.